AOBS is now accepting applications from candidates who have successfully passed the ABS Written GSQE | LEARN MORE

 Longitudinal Assessment

-In January 2022, the board transitioned to a Longitudinal Assessment model that replaced the high-stakes written examination previously required for OCC Component 3.
-The new approach is designed to afford board-certified physicians with greater flexibility, accessibility and convenience, while facilitating ongoing high-quality assessment and continuous learning.
+In January 2022, the board transitioned to a Longitudinal Assessment model that replaced the high stakes written examination previously required for OCC Component 3.
+The new approach was designed to afford board-certified physicians with greater flexibility, accessibility and convenience, while facilitating ongoing high-quality assessment and continuous learning.

 Exam Policies